Liloooooo/password_manager/README.md

 ```
 python pw_manager/__main__.py
 ```
 Upon first usage, a database and master password is created.
-Once the database is existant, the user is prompted to provide the password to access it.
+If a database alread exists, the user is prompted to provide the password to access it.

 ### Functionalities
 - View all entries